-The School will introduce the participants (Ph.D. students) to various vantage points and aspects of the physics, chemistry and structure of biological and soft systems.
-The participants and lecturers come from comparably diverse scientific communities.
-Specifically, it will focus on the biomacromolecular complexes and assemblies (protein-RNA/DNA complexes, e.g., viruses, ribosomes; quaternary protein structures; DNA, proteins/ligands and polyelectrolytes).
-The lecturers will describe related problems and discuss approaches to their solutions, e.g.:
+Since 1981, the School has been introducing the students to various vantage points and aspects of the physics, chemistry and structure of biological and soft matter systems.
+One umbrella term to describe the School focus is molecular biophysics.
+The students and lecturers come from rather diverse scientific communities, as illustrated with the figure.
+The lecturers will describe related problems and discuss approaches to their solutions and the students will receive hands-on training in e.g. (check Workshops page):

 - spectroscopies (NMR, EPR, FTIR, Raman…)